Tests and estimation strategies associated to some loss functions: TV-estimators versus -estimators

 \subsection{Logarithmic factors}

 The above discussion {did put} aside the logarithmic factor that appears in the right-hand side of~\eref{eq-rho-est} compared to~\eref{eq-lestim-trans}.
 In fact, the results obtained for the Hellinger loss in Baraud and Birg\'e~\citeyearpar{BarBir2018, MR3565484} often involve such logarithmic factors.
 These factors turn out to be sometimes necessary when one uses the Hellinger loss.
-For example, let $\cM$ be a countable and dense subset (with respect {to} the Hellinger distance) of the set $\overline \cM$ of all histograms on $\R$ with at most $d\ge 1$ pieces, {which means that the elements of $\overline \cM$ are} of the form
+For example, let $\cM$ be a countable and dense subset (with respect {to} the Hellinger distance) of the set $\overline \cM$ of all {probability densities with respect to the Lebesgue measure on $\R$ which are piecewise constant with respect to some partition of $\R$ into at most $d\ge 1$ intervals.
+This} means that the elements of $\overline \cM$ are of the form

 and $a_{1},\ldots,a_{d}\in\R_{+}$ satisfying $\sum_{i=1}^{d+1}a_{i}(b_{i+1}-b_{i})=1$.
-It is proven in Baraud and Birg\'e~\citeyearpar{MR3565484} that if the data $X_{1},\ldots,X_{n}$ are i.i.d.\ with a density $p\et\in\overline \cM$, the $\rho$-estimator $\widetilde p$ on $\cM$ satisfies, for some universal constant $C>0$,
+It is proven in Baraud and Birg\'e~\citeyearpar{MR3565484} that, if the data $X_{1},\ldots,X_{n}$ are i.i.d.\ with a density $p\et\in\overline \cM$, the $\rho$-estimator $\widetilde p$ on $\cM$ satisfies, for some universal constant $C>0$,

 It {has also been} shown in Birg\'e and Massart~\citeyearpar{MR1653272}[Proposition~2] that the minimax rate is at least $(d/n)\max\{\log(n/d),1\}$ (up to some universal constant) when $d\ge 9$ .
 The logarithmic factor appearing in the right-hand side of~\eref{eq-histo-log} is therefore necessary (with a possibly smaller power though).
 A look at the proof of Proposition~2 in Birg\'e and Massart shows that this logarithmic factor is due to some combinatoric arguments based on the fact that $\cM$ contains histograms {built} on possibly irregular partitions of $[0,1]$.